Once your pay cycle is complete it’s time to do a final review, export the payroll and process payroll.

-Go to Payroll > Pay cycles > find the correct pay cycle and click Export.
-You will then be able to select your export template, click your branded payroll system API export button, or export a file type specifically for importing into your payroll system.
+Go to Payroll > Pay cycles > find the correct pay cycle, and click Export.
+You will then be able to select your export template, click your branded payroll system API export button, or export a file type specifically created for importing into your payroll system.

 Running payroll early